Lhorla/Lhorla/README.md

 ### Hi there 👋, my name is Lhorla
 #### I am Frontend Web Developer

-I'm a junior frontend developer who is passionate about learning tech stacks to create technology and elevate people.
+A junior frontend developer who is passionate about learning tech stacks to create technology and elevate people.
 I currently enjoy working with CSS and Javascript.
 My interest is connecting with more web developers and building communities.

 Skills: JS / HTML / CSS